piraces/blog/posts/azure-ephemeral-pipelines-agents.md

 ---

+_**🚨🚨 Edit 25/02/2023🚨🚨:** the original project appears to be discontinued and archived by Microsoft.
+So it will no longer be maintained...
+We will have to look for other solutions such as allowing temporal access from agents to private resources or deploying self-hosted agents from a docker image by our own._

 **TL;DR:** The purpose of [this task](https://marketplace.visualstudio.com/items?itemName=tiago-pascoal.EphemeralPipelinesAgents) is to create a short-lived Azure Pipelines Agent to run a deploy in a private virtual network so we can deploy to Azure Resources that are not internet accessible.

 ⚠️ **Important:** This approach (and task) is currently in preview and has [known issues and limitations](https://github.com/microsoft/azure-pipelines-ephemeral-agents#known-issueslimitations).
 Please take this into account before proceeding to use this process.